(Last Updated 03/19/2026)

 Recommendations for Strengthening Federal Policy

-The 2015 changes to the enhanced tax deduction took a significant step to incentivize donations, but there are additional ways to further improve the federal tax incentives available for food donations.
-The suggestions put forth by Natural Resources Defense Council and the Harvard Law School Food Law and Policy Clinic would require Congressional action.
+While the enhanced tax deduction has taken significant steps to incentivize donations, there are additional ways to further improve the federal tax incentives available for food donations, including the following:

-- Congress should foster the development of innovative, sustainable food recovery models by repealing the “no-charge” provision that does not allow the enhanced deduction to be claimed if donated food is “transferred by the donee in exchange for money, other property, or services.”
+Congress should build upon the progress made in the Food Donation Improvement Act (FDIA), which extended liability protections for donations offered to recipients at a good Samaritan reduced price.
+It can further support innovative, sustainable food recovery models by repealing the “no-charge” provision in the federal tax incentive, which currently prohibits claiming the enhanced deduction if donated food is “transferred by the donee in exchange for money, other property, or services.”

 Resources